PAXSTORE/paxstore-openapi-java-sdk/docs/MERCHANT_API.md

 ## Merchant APIs

-The merchant APIs allow thirdparty system search resellers, get a reseller, create/update a reseller, activate/disable a reseller and delete a exist reseller.
+The merchant APIs allow thirdparty system search merchants, get a merchant, create/update a merchant, activate/disable a merchant and delete a exist merchant.
-All the merchant APIs are in the class *com.pax.market.api.sdk.java.api.reseller.ResellerApi*.
+All the merchant APIs are in the class *com.pax.market.api.sdk.java.api.merchant.MerchantApi*.

-**Constructors of ResellerAPI**
+**Constructors of MerchantAPI**

 ```
 public MerchantApi(String baseUrl, String apiKey, String apiSecret);